This post was first published Oct 17 2019. Top image: OnePeople.sg / Facebook

 If we want a more equal and respectful society, all of us—but especially, especially, Chinese people and any kind of majority group, given the power our positions give us—need to get over our allergy to hard conversations.
 We need to ask questions, even if we’re afraid to ask them.
 The core of racial harmony, that venerated ideal, is not tolerance: it is understanding, and the only way to achieve it is through reflection and participation.

-There are so many ways this can manifest, and none of them need to be hostile.
+There are so many ways this can manifest, and none of them needs to be hostile.

 To this end, as my colleague Grace wrote, we need to accept that we will misspeak.
-We will make mistakes, and be corrected for them.
+We will make mistakes, and we will be corrected.
 And like any process of correction, it is not always going to be comfortable or gentle—but fucking it up is how we learn how to get it right.

 As Ruby put it, “If I end up being wrong because I didn’t know enough about the issue or I was ignorant to the needs/concerns of a group I didn’t consider, then it becomes a learning experience for me.
 I think that when you genuinely care about something, it makes it easier to ignore your own discomfort.”